ChatSecure/apns-client/docs/intro.rst

     import datetime

-    # for how long may connections stay open unused
+    # For how long may connections stay open unused
     delta = datetime.timedelta(minutes=5)

-    # ses is Session instance you keep, probably in some class static variable.
-    # the method closes all connections that have not been used in the last delta
+    # Close all connections that have not been used in the last delta time.
-    # time.
-You may call this method at the end of your task or in a spearate
+    # You may call this method at the end of your task or in a spearate periodic
-    # periodic task.
+    # task.
 If you like threads, you may call it in a spearate maintenance
     # thread.
-    ses.outdate(delta)
+    session.outdate(delta)

     # Shutdown session if you want to close all connections.
 The method will wait
     # until all concurrent threads stop using connections.